Miruku-app/Docs/tools-and-utilities/automoderator.md

 4. **Links**\
    ****This rule allows you to delete messages with links.
 5. **Banned words/websites**\
-   ****YAGPDB comes with a built-in list of bad words and sites which can be used, or you can configure your own!
+   ****Miruku comes with a built-in list of bad words and sites which can be used, or you can configure your own!

 ## Options available across all rules